York Street: Other uses

-The ground has been used for a variety of other purposes besides football matches.
-It is also currently used as the club's offices, and the Supporters' Trust hold meetings in its Boardroom.
-Public meetings have been held inside the ground, as have Community Days and fireworks displays.
+The ground had been used for a variety of other purposes besides football matches, including as the club's offices, and for Supporters' Trust meetings.
+Public meetings were held inside the ground, as well as Community Days and fireworks displays.

-'The Boston United Sports Bar' is located in the ground's car park.
-In March 2009 the club took over the running of the bar, which has provision for drinks, pool, and television.

 York Street held its most recent international match on 5 March 2009.
 England Under-18 Schoolboys beat Wales Under-18 Schoolboys 3–0, with a pre-match Japanese drum display and half-time cheer-leading routine taking place on the pitch.

 Greyhound racing

 Independent (unaffiliated to a governing body) greyhound racing took place around the pitch at Shodfriars Lane from 1932 until 1939.
 The company responsible for bringing greyhounds to the stadium were called the Boston Greyhound Racing Club.
 The first meeting was held on Wednesday 25 May 1932 and was attended by over 1,000.

 Due to the outbreak of war the track was forced to close and never re-opened.